TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/3-configuring-your-ide.rst

 project.
 Click on *Finish* to create the project with your settings.

+In PhpStorm creating projects for Extbase and Fluid will also work like
+this: Click on *File* → *New Project from Existing Files...* and follow the create project wizard.

-When developing an Extension by yourself you should also create a dedicated project for it in NetBeans or Eclipse.
+When developing an Extension by yourself you should also create a dedicated project for it in NetBeans, Eclipse or PhpStorm.